cnlancehu/lucide-slint/README.md

 Use lucide icons in your Slint applications with ease!

-**SVG-free!**
+## Features

+**🚀 Optimized Performance**

-All icons are pre-converted to [Slint Path elements](https://docs.slint.dev/latest/docs/slint/reference/elements/path/), eliminating the overhead of runtime SVG rendering and reducing memory and CPU usage.
+All icons are pre-converted to [Path element](https://docs.slint.dev/latest/docs/slint/reference/elements/path/), eliminating runtime SVG parsing overhead for better performance and reduced memory footprint.

+**🎨 Full Property Support**

+All configuration properties from the official Lucide package are supported, giving you complete control over icon appearance.

 ## ⚠️ Notice